 (3) The starting and finishing dates of a period of parental leave are to be agreed between the employee and employer.

+[Section 37 amended: No. 30 of 2021 s.
+121(1).]

 38. Return to work after parental leave

-(1) On finishing parental leave, an employee is entitled to the position he or she held immediately before starting parental leave.
+(1) On finishing parental leave, an employee is entitled to the position the employee held immediately before starting parental leave.

 (2) If the position referred to in subsection (1) is not available, the employee is entitled to an available position —